 Chairs: Philipp Wintersberger, Ignacio Alvarez, Jonna Häkkilä

-General conditions for the submission process can be found here!
+General formats and template information can be found here!

 Extended Abstract: An extended abstract is required for WiP and must be formatted following the new single-column ACM SIGCHI format.